BWeng20/rFSM/README.md

 + The Null-Datamodel, use `datamodel="null"`
 + Internal Expression Engine Datamodel, use `datamodel="rfsm-expression"`.
 Available if feature _"RfsmExpressionModel"_ is turned on.

-As the EMCAScript-Datamodel is based on boa-engine, it result is a huge binary.
+As the EMCAScript-Datamodel is based on boa-engine, it results in a huge binary.
 If you need only basic logic in your scripts, use "rfsm-expression" instead.

 ### Custom Actions

 You can use the trait "Action" to add custom functions to the FSM.
 See the Examples for a How-To.
 Each FSM instance can have a different set of Actions.
-Action are inherited by child-session.
+Action are inherited by child-sessions.

-If using ECMAScript, these actions can be called like normal methods.
-Arguments and return values will be converted from and to JavaScript values.
+If using ECMAScript- or RfsmExpressions-Datamodel, these actions can be called like normal methods.
+Arguments and return values will be converted from and to JavaScript/Data-values.
 See enum "Data" for supported data-types.

 Actions have full access to the data and states of the FSM.